jskills/jskills/README.md

-👯 Day job : Management and contributions to our (private reops) large scale micro-services architecture and engineering efforts for high traffic web properties and e-commerce systems.
+👯 Primary Focus : Management and contributions to our (private repos) large scale micro-services architecture and engineering efforts for high traffic web properties and e-commerce systems.
 If you're looking for opportunities in software engineering (Python and/or React.js), please message me directly!

 ⚡ Side Projects : As a DJ and audiophile, they are mostly music management related.
 <!--